TechFounders-Berkeley/TechBlog/content/posts/hugo-md.md

 This article provides an example of basic Markdown syntax as used in Hugo, which differs slightly from standard Markdown.

-All content on our blog is rendered from these Markdown files.
+All content in our blog is rendered from these Markdown files.

 <!--more-->